nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `LOG_INDEX` refers to the index number shown in the displayed log list.
 * The log index **must be a positive integer** 1, 2, 3, …​
 * The log index is specific to the client at the specified `INDEX`.
+* Note that the `deletelog` command requires confirmation.
+You will be prompted to key in either `y` or `n` after the entering the command, which will either confirm or cancel the command, respectively.
+You will not be allowed to execute another command until the `deletelog` command is either confirmed or cancelled.

 ### Clearing all entries : `clear`

 Clears all entries from the case management system.

 Format: `clear`
+* Note that the `clear` command requires confirmation.
+You will be prompted to key in either `y` or `n` after the entering the command, which will either confirm or cancel the command, respectively.
+You will not be allowed to execute another command until the `clear` command is either confirmed or cancelled.

 ### Exiting the program : `exit`